anilsambasivan/social-media-app/README.md

 ![Alt text](assets/guide-messenger.jpg?raw=true "When messenger module is loaded")

 For remaining application load, just load a place holder module, saying “market places is loaded”.

+The contacts and application names and its urls should come from backend service.

+Adding a post should persist the post to the backend with an API call.

+The application state should be managed with NgRx.

+Split the components correctly with your ideas.

+Note: I know that we have not covered the unit testing and localstorage, we are planing to have a seperate session for that, you may do extend your POC with those knwoledge once we covered those topics at later state.

+Note: Get back to me in teams in case of any questions